Akianonymus/google-drive-upload/README.md

   - To anyone or a specific email.
 - Config file support
   - Easy to use on multiple machines.
+  - Support for multiple accounts in a single config.
 - Latest gdrive api used i.e v3
 - Pretty logging
 - Easy to install and update